-The effect of climate change on the water sector in the Caribbean is expected to range from impacts on water resources to damage to water and wastewater infrastructure, including (Global Water Partnership-Caribbean & Caribbean Community Climate Change Centre, 2014):
+The effect of Climate Change on the water sector in the Caribbean is expected to range from impacts on water resources to damage to water and wastewater infrastructure (Global Water Partnership-Caribbean & Caribbean Community Climate Change Centre, 2014):

-- Drought risk to surface water reservoirs, river flows and aquifers, leading to supply deficits for water services - Droughts leading to salinization of aquifers (compounded by over-abstraction) - Droughts reducing dilution of pollutants and wastes, causing water quality problems for service providers - Droughts causing a reliance on water trucking and desalination, increasing the cost of water provision to consumers - Coastal, river and surface water flood risk to water infrastructure, causing water supply contamination, service outage, and damage to assets - Long-term sea level rise and coastal erosion, presenting a risk to water infrastructure - River flooding, causing turbidity and sedimentation, damaging infrastructure and causing treatment problems - Storm rainfall, mobilising polluted runoff, leading to water treatment problems and public health risks - Intense rainfall, causing overloading of wastewater systems, which in turn may cause raw sewage to flow into receiving systems.
+- Drought risk to surface water reservoirs, river flows and aquifers, leading to supply deficits for water services - → Drought leading to salinization of aquifers (compounded by over-abstraction) - Drought reducing dilution of pollutants and wastes, causing water quality problems for service providers - → Drought causing a reliance on water trucking and desalination, increasing the cost of water provision to consumers

+- → Coastal, river and surface water flood risk to water infrastructure, causing water supply contamination, service outage and damage to assets - → Long term sea level rise and coastal erosion, presenting a risk to water infrastructure - → River flooding causing turbidity and sedimentation, damaging infrastructure and causing treatment problems - → Storm rainfall mobilising polluted runoff, leading to water treatment problems and public health risks. - → Intense rainfall causes overloading of wastewater systems and this may cause raw sewage to flow into receiving systems.

+Broadly categorized, these climate-induced water security challenges may be identified as (Global Water Partnership-Caribbean and Caribbean Community Climate Change Centre, 2016):
-Water sector infrastructure exposed to damage and disruption from water-related hazards

-Effectiveness of community and urban water supply systems exposed to increasing climate vulnerability

-Effective management of water resource quantity and quality threatened by a changing climate

-Increasing demand and insufficient water use exacerbating the vulnerability of existing water supply systems and sources

-Agricultural production vulnerable to seasonal rainfall and drought

-Escalating costs of flood-related damage and losses
+- → Water sector infrastructure exposed to damage and disruption from water-related hazards - → Effectiveness of community and urban water supply systems exposed to increasing climate vulnerability - → Effective management of water resource quantity and quality threatened by a changing climate - → Increasing demand and insufficient water use exacerbating the vulnerability of existing water supply systems and sources - → Agricultural production vulnerable to seasonal rainfall and drought - → Escalating costs of flood-related damage and losses

-Vulnerability Issues
+VULNERABILITY ISSUES